robertmaxwilliams/mastml-weekly/week-5.md

 Luke:
  - found that sklearn pipelines might be a worthwhile investment

+### Thusday

+- wrote master template
+- Talked with Ryan about master conf template, aka project specifications
+- Started trying to use sklearn pipelines to compartmentalize our objects better and get stats and grid search more safely.

 ## Work Hours

 Day | Luke hours | Max hours